MarcoSzawlowski/MarcoPygame/README.md

 ===========

 #IMPORTANT:
-Using Python 3.3 with Pygame
+Using Python 3.3 with pygame 1.9.2a0

 Windows 8.1